 In the category of songs that feel Caribbean without you really knowing why, I couldn’t overlook the Bonedaddys, whose “Shoo-rah Shoo-rah” I heard on the radio sometime around 1990 and never forgot.
 It sounds exactly as tropical as you’d imagine a band who looks like this would sound.
 Plus it transitions beautifully into Mental as Anything’s “Good Friday,” which (like many of MaA’s songs) is quite light musically and quite a bit darker lyrically.
 Even so, this tune has always made me think of celebrations like Carnival in some equatorial place, so I felt like I had to throw it in here.

 And, in the category of over-obvious choices, I ended up throwing in a Beach Boys song after all: “Kokomo” is the only song from the Brothers Wilson and Co. that I ever really liked.
 I understand proper Beach Boys fans hate it, which may explain everything.
 And it wouldn’t be a real tropical island mix without including “Coconut” by Harry Nilsson.
 The Wikipedia article on this tune puts it in the category of “novelty songs,” which I think sells it a bit short.
 It notes that it’s included on the soundtrack to Reservoir Dogs, which is indeed whence my copy comes.
 But I remember it more from Practical Magic, which is one of those silly movies that you just have a guilty pleasure for.
-I find it to be a bit sly and a bit circular, sort of twirling along in a pleasantly buzzed haze while sipping margaritas on the screened-in porch of a cabin on the beach ...
+I find the song to be a bit sly and a bit circular, sort of twirling along in a pleasantly buzzed haze while sipping margaritas on the screened-in porch of a cabin on the beach ...

 Zephyrous Aquamarine I